We are a community determined to help anyone affected by cancer in Ireland

 Providing free cancer information and support

-Every day in Ireland, 150 people are diagnosed with cancer.
-That is 1 person every 3 minutes.
+In 2020 alone, an estimated 44,000 people received a cancer diagnosis in Ireland.
+That’s 120 people every day hearing the words “you have cancer” throughout the country.
+That’s 5 people every hour hearing the words “you have cancer” throughout the country.
 As a result, there is an enormous need for support and information for patients and their loved ones in every community in the country.

-The Irish Cancer Society is there to provide support every step of the way:
+The Irish Cancer Society is there to provide support at every point along the way:

-- Cancer Nurses provide free information and advice for patients and their loved ones through the Cancer Nurseline Freephone 1800 200 700, online, and in-person at our Daffodil Centres in hospitals across Ireland.
+- Cancer Nurses provide free information and advice for patients and their loved ones through the Support Line on Freephone 1800 200 700, online, and in-person at our Daffodil Centres in hospitals across Ireland.

 - We offer emotional support for patients and the loved ones of patients who are finding it hard to deal with a cancer diagnosis.
 Through our Survivor Support Programme, newly diagnosed cancer patients are connected to cancer survivor volunteers who provide one-to-one support in person or over the phone.
 We also fund free counselling for people affected by cancer in communities across the country.